US suspends Mexican avocado imports on eve of Super Bowl

 Mexican prosecutors said Edgar Flores Santos was killed by drug traffickers who may have mistaken him for a policeman and a suspect was arrested.
 The U.S. State Department said investigations “concluded this unfortunate incident was a case of Mr. Flores being in the wrong place at the wrong time.”

-The avocado ban was just the latest threat to Mexico’s export trade stemming from the government’s inability to rein in illegal activities.
+The avocado ban was just the latest threat to Mexico’s export trade stemming from the government’s inability to reign in illegal activities.

 On Thursday, the U.S. Trade Representative’s Office filed an environmental complaint against Mexico for failing to stop illegal fishing to protect the critically endangered vaquita marina, the world’s smallest porpoise.